NicoMincuzzi/esp32-micro-python/README.md

 ### Install FTDI Drivers

-To communicate with the ESP32, the Thing board has an FTDI FT231x USB-to-Serial chip.
-Most versions of Linux and macOS come with the drivers necessary to talk to this chip.
-Windows users will need to install special drivers.
+To communicate with the ESP32, the *Thing board* has an FTDI FT231x USB-to-Serial chip.
 If you need to install the drivers, refer to our How to Install FTDI Drivers tutorial.

-To check if your driver is working, plug in your ESP32 Thing board into an available USB port (and make sure no other development boards or USB-to-Serial boards are plugged in).
+- To check if your driver is working, plug in your *ESP32 Thing* board into an available USB port (and make sure no other development boards or USB-to-Serial boards are plugged in).

 On macOS, enter the command: